jasonrberk/jasonrberk/index.md

     * estimated savings of roughly $7,500/month while increasing production log retention
     * all infrastructure managed in Terraform
   * Implemented a custom version of [Atlantis](https://runatlantis.io) allowing over 50 engineers to manage their own Terraform (TF) across roughly 30 AWS accounts.
-    * enforces company rules around the PR process and provides auditability
+    * enforced company rules around the PR process and provides auditability
     * built with Node/ExpressJS and deployed as docker containers in AWS Fargate
     * all infrastructure managed in Terraform
   * Implemented custom Java miro-service tooling, allowing 50+ engineers to create new services in a consistent manner.